MicrosoftDocs/data-integration/data-integration/vnet/use-data-gateways-sources-power-bi.md

 ![Use in Power BI datasets](media/use-in-pbi-datasets.png)

 > [!NOTE]
-> Virtual network data gateways currently have a 2 GB limit on the size of the returned resultset.
+> Virtual network data gateways currently have a 2 GB limit on the size of the returned results.